JBGelsenorJ/RPG-Progression/README.md

 <img src="https://www.davideaversa.it/wp-content/uploads/2018/02/scxuv4.jpg">

-With these different approaches to a progressing system and the basis we established before we now can make an adequated system.
+With these different approaches to a progressing system and the basis we established before, we can now make an adequated system.

 <h2 id="balancing"> <i>The balancing nightmare</i></h2>